Gokay1904/Data-Analysis-of-Video-Game-Sales-Between-1980-2020/README.md

 - Increase in company revenues over the years

-- Publishers losing their popularity and its reason
+- Publishers losing their popularity

 - Popular genres and their popularity in different regions

+- Game sales by genres of the top selling companies

 - Linear Prediction Models
   - Publisher which has a most steady increase in the top 20